 - Make sure the logo looks just as good when it’s placed on different color backgrounds.

-So let’s talk about the logo types, namely the six of which we will discuss more: lettermark, wordmark, submark, brandmark, combination marks and emblem.
+Let’s talk about the logotypes, namely the six of which we will discuss more: lettermark, wordmark, submark, brandmark, combination marks, and emblem.

 What types of logos are there?

-The logo consisting of a few letters, most of the times the company’s initials, is called a lettermark type logo.
+The logo consisting of a few letters, most of the time the company’s initials, is called a lettermark type logo.
 It is often used to simplify the company’s too complicated or long name.

 The company’s letters are the foundation of this logo.
-Shape, proportions and colors will determine the impact on the brand.
-Make sure your logo fits your company and is qualitative – it has to be used in any environment – digital and print – so look carefully at font thickness, distance between letters, colours, etc., before you buy a logo.
+Shape, proportions, and colors will determine the impact on the brand.
+Make sure your logo fits your company and is qualitative – it has to be used in any environment – digital and print – so look carefully at font thickness, the distance between letters, colors, etc., before you buy a logo.

-If your business is just starting out or only now you understand how important a logo is for your company and you want one, you should add the company name right next to the abbreviation or acronyms, so people can make a link between the lettermark and your company.
-In time, after you have consolidated your image on the market, you can quit adding the company’s full name and you can start using only the lettermark logo.
+If your business is just starting out or only now you understand how important a logo is for your company and you want one, you should add the company name right next to the abbreviation or acronyms so that people can make a link between the lettermark and your company.
+In time, after you have consolidated your image on the market, you can quit adding the company’s full name, and you can start using only the lettermark logo.